 Excellent interpersonal skills and ability to work independently and on research teams

 Interest in rural economies in developing countries

-Training in economics is desirable, particularly if paired with other evaluation, data science and spatial training and experience programming in R, Stata, Python, and other languages.
-Other quantitative social scientists are also invited to apply, particularly with a background in agriculture and statistics.
-Candidates whose backgrounds or experience have provided them with current contextual knowledge of agriculture in Nigeria, Tanzania, Ethiopia and/or India are particularly encouraged to apply.
+Training in economics is desirable, particularly if paired with other data science or modeling skills.
+Other quantitative social scientists are also invited to apply with a background in agriculture and statistics.
+Candidates whose backgrounds or experience have provided them with current contextual knowledge of agriculture in sub-Saharan Africa and/or India are particularly encouraged to apply.